 What are the points to consider when taking on a new customer?
 Similar points may arise in regard to your suppliers.
-If you are starting, or have recently started a business in the London area we, at Tish Press & Company, can help you manage the credit requirements of the business.
+If you are starting, or have recently started a business in the Shenfield area we, at Tish Press & Company, can help you manage the credit requirements of the business.

 Obtaining new customers is great for business, unless they fail to pay you.
 If you fail to check that the customer can support the amount of credit you are granting, then commencing legal action when they do not pay can be a long, drawn out and potentially costly process.